MOSBY: GRAY GHOST of the CONFEDERACY by Jonathan Daniels

 This book was aimed at 10-12 year olds, an age group that particularly values fast-moving stories with lots of action over analysis and an over-arching cohesive story, so with that in mind, it hits the spot.
 If this book were an adult's only introduction to John Mosby, it would be deficient.

-I rate this book 3 stars out of 5, mostly for the confusing way he told about his campaigns.
+I rate this book 3 stars out of 5, mostly for the confusing way it told about his campaigns.
 It can be found on Amazon.com here: MOSBY: GRAY GHOST of the CONFEDERACY by Jonathan Daniels.

 Here is a link to another book I have reviewed on John Mosby (with way too many details, ironically): Gray Ghost: The Life of Col. John Singleton Mosby by James A. Ramage